jia-kai/yasap/README.md

 ## Details & notes

-* YASAP processes the images in a streaming manner and maintains a working memory with a constant size.
+* YASAP processes the images in a streaming manner and maintains a working memory bounded by constant size.
 * YASAP uses a numerically stable algorithm to compute the mean image.
 * The input images should be given in time order if no tracking equipment was used during shooting.
 Each image is first matched with the previous image assuming a small displacement.
 The transformation is then refined against the first image.
-* Perhaps counterintuitively at first glance, the correct transformation is homography (eight degrees of freedom) instead of Euclidean transformation (rotation and translation) even if we assume an ideal pinhole camera model and infinitely far pinpoint stars (unless you have a spherical sensor).
+* Perhaps counterintuitively at first glance, the correct transformation is homography (eight degrees of freedom) instead of affine transformation (six degrees of freedom) even if we assume an ideal pinhole camera model and infinitely far pinpoint stars (unless you have a spherical sensor), especially for wide-angle photos.
 * Sometimes using star point alignment (instead of optical flow) for refinement gives better results.
 This mode was added recently, and I am not sure if it is always better than optical flow.
 Enable it by `--refiner star`.